tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Remove Affliction

-**Casting Time/Duration**: 1 hours**/**Instantaneous
+**Casting Time/Duration:** 1 hours**/**Instantaneous

-**Market/Component Cost**: 400 gp**/**160 gp
+**Market/Component Cost:** 400 gp**/**160 gp

-**Effect**: Remove Affliction wipes away a single enduring effect afflicting the subject.
+**Effect:** Remove Affliction wipes away a single enduring effect afflicting the subject.
 The ritual can remove curses, effects such as charm or domination, and fear, confusion, insanity, polymorph, and petrification effects.
 All effects of the curse or other effect end.

-**Skill Check**: This ritual is physically taxing to the recipient; if used on an injured character, it can even kill him or her.
+**Skill Check:** This ritual is physically taxing to the recipient; if used on an injured character, it can even kill him or her.
 Upon completing this ritual, make a Survival skill check, using the tier of the effect you are trying to remove (or the level of the creature that caused the effect) as a penalty to this check.
 The result indicates the amount of damage the character takes.
 Assuming the character survives, this damage can be healed normally.

 | Effect Tier | Penalty |
 | --------------------- | ------- |